Hooves for Healing is an Equine Assisted learning centre which was first established in 2016 .

 We provide our service to the local Merseyside community and more recently to the surrounding region, offering a non clinical ,holistic service which has improved the quality of life for many children, youths and adults impacting individuals and families through the benefits of Equine Assisted Learning.

-We are a Charitable Incorporated Organisation (CIO) with 4 trustees who are all busy working ladies.
-We rely on donations and grants to enable our work to continue.
+We rely on donations, fundraisers and grants to enable our work to continue.

-Staff are all enthusiastic, knowledgeable horse owners/loaners and have past experience of working with children/young people who are neurodivergent ,also those who may have physical and Mental health issues.
-Our first aid and safeguarding training is updated regularly , in the past we have engaged with The BHS (British Horse Society) to do so.
+Staff are all enthusiastic, knowledgeable horse owners/loaners and have past life experience of working with children/young people who are neurodivergent ,also those who may have physical disability and/or Mental health illness.

-Physical exercise is something which is not embraced by all, we can add an element of exercise to a service user plan through encouraging walking to collect their pony and return them back to the paddock.
+Physical exercise although not embraced by all, we can add an element of exercise to a service user plan through encouraging walking to collect their pony and return them back to the paddock.

 We always set our service users up to succeed this promotes self-esteem, trust, confidence, leaving them with a great sense of achievement.

-We have many testimonies of success, completed feed back forms which we collect from parents /carers of our service users keep us motivated and moving forward.
+We have many testimonies of success, feed back forms which we collect from parents /carers of our service users keep us motivated

 Equine Facilitated Learning can be accessed by most people and is beneficial to many including people who may suffer from: